kaseymccormick/parent_teacher_conferences/README.md

 **the problem** Parent teacher conferences for each grade level and for each teacher are planned by a peice of paper.
 This makes it hard to keep track of the updates for parents and teachers.

-**the solution** An online signup that updates in real time and can have email reminder interaction _technologies to use_ Ruby, Rails, Sorcery, Javascript, Ajax, materalize **concerns for users**
+**the solution** An online signup that updates in real time and can have email reminder interaction _technologies to use_ Ruby, Rails, Sorcery, Javascript, Ajax, -materalize- may be better to go simpler with github framework **concerns for users**

 _parents_